AussieSeaweed/gameservice/README.md

 --------------------

 GameService currently implements No Limit Texas Hold'em and Tic Tac Toe games.
-As it stands right now, you can run ~5000 tic tac toe games per second, and ~100 games per second of 9-Max NLHE with maximum of 20 bet sizes if players take random actions.
+As it stands right now, you can run ~5000 tic tac toe games per second, and the number of No Limit Texas Hold'em games you can run varies between allowed bet sizes.

-Note that, in poker games, the vast majority of the actions will be raises (you can see why if you play around with the library).
-But, in real life, the percentages of calls, checks, folds, and all-ins will be disproportionally large.
-Therefore, the real life performance of this library is expected to be larger.

 Creating No Limit Texas Hold'em Games